 Onycha was only referenced in the holy anointing oil "recipe" and nowhere else, making it perhaps the least well-known of the biblical oils in this article.

 The Lord directed Moses to prepare "clean and holy" incense or perfume using onycha as one of the ingredients.

 A heavy oil, it could not even flow from the bottle.
 Due to the presence of vanillin aldehyde, it has a vanilla-like scent.

-Modern medicine has long taken into account the use of these amazing essential oils for various skin disorders, and skin irritation, and viewed these temple oils as aromatic oil which have antimicrobial and immune effects.
+Modern medicine has long taken into account the use of these amazing essential oils for various skin disorders, and skin irritation, and viewed these temple oils as aromatic oil which have health related benefits.

 How To Use The Oils Of The Bible?